jun-uen0/articles/articles/ecr/push_to_ecr_en.md

 ```shell
 docker run -p 3001:3000 <URI you copied at ECR console>
 ```
-③ Confirm you successfully run the container
+③ Confirm you successfully ran the container
 Access to http://localhost:3001

 # Thank you